 Takes a first step toward developing a policy research agenda for improving access to non-communicable disease medicines in the developing world based on a systematic analysis of obstacles to access and potential solutions.

 Sep 19, 2011

-Nono Ayivi-Guedehoussou is an assistant policy analyst at RAND and a Ph.D. candidate at the Pardee RAND Graduate School.
+Nono Ayivi-Guedehoussou is a doctoral candidate at the Pardee RAND Graduate School and an assistant policy analyst at RAND.
 She holds a master of science degree in global health and population from Harvard School of Public Health.
 Recently she worked on the implementation of a conditional cash transfer program in Burkina Faso.
-Currently her interests are focused on health systems evaluations and program evaluation of health interventions in developing countries, in particular, Sub-Saharan countries.
+Her interests are focused on health systems evaluations and program evaluation of health interventions in developing countries, in particular in sub-Saharan countries.